Day students at KTJ experience the many benefits of belonging to a vibrant and diverse boarding community, whilst still residing off campus.

 Why choose to be a Day student at KTJ?
 KTJ offers far more than a typical day school experience.
 One of the key features of KTJ is the extensive co-curricular (CCA) programme and vast number of enrichment opportunities, which are available to both boarding and day students.
 Outside of the classroom, students can immerse themselves in community service, engage in sports, hone their musical talents, or attend inspiring talks from expert speakers during evening enrichment sessions.
 With endless opportunities to explore and grow, our day students have plenty of room to develop new skills and discover hidden talents.

 Day students may arrive as early as 7.30am and stay until 9.00pm when the two Day Houses close.
-Day students can also enjoy three meals a day, plus a light snack after lessons.
-Again, flexibility is important, and day students can choose to have both breakfast and the evening meal each day if they wish, in addition to the daily lunch, to allow them to make full use of all the activities on campus, and to help you manage your busy lives.
+Flexibility is important, and day students can choose to have both breakfast and the evening meal each day if they wish, in addition to the daily lunch.
+This is to allow them to make full use of all the activities on campus, to help you manage your busy lives, and all at no extra cost.

-Students in Forms 1 and 2 (Years 7 and 8) will join the Naquiah Day House, as they are carefully guided through the beginning of their time here.
-In Forms 3 to 5 (Years 9 to 11) students progress to the Senior Day House, another home from home, as they learn more about themselves, experience ever deepening friendship groups, and embark on important public exams in an encouraging and positive work environment.
+Students in Years 7 and 8 (Forms 1 and 2) will join the Naquiah Day House, as they are carefully guided through the beginning of their time here.
+In Years 9 to 11 (Forms 3 to 5) students progress to Rahman House, another home from home, as they learn more about themselves, experience ever deepening friendship groups, and embark on important public exams in an encouraging and positive work environment.
 For students entering our Sixth Form (Years 12 and 13), boarding becomes compulsory, offering a valuable transition that equips them for the independence of university life.

 Day House Facilities